LSR001- THE COOLER ETIQUETTE

 LSR003- THE CEREMONY OF THE LIZARD KING

 The 3rd release is a complete performance of The Doors’ infamous Celebration of the Lizard, here re-titled The Ceremony of the Lizard King.
-I had this idea for nearly a decade and had recorded it in its current fashion, but am really excited with how this one turned out with all of the instruments behind it.
+No lyrics were altered, but the music is vastly arranged in an original manner.

 LSR004- PESO/ QUE HA PASADO?